Mental Health & Trauma

 School and district staff are concerned that their students are experiencing increased mental health issues; many students show signs of anxiety and depression.
 Some students are affected by childhood trauma — related to poverty, problems at home, or other adverse experiences — which can make it difficult for them to focus on learning.
 To address these concerns, school leaders and their staff members should be trauma-informed, but it can be difficult to prepare adults to respond to trauma and mental health issues.
 It is also difficult for teachers to fully serve in this role given the other pressures and requirements of their job.
 Districts are also responsible for supporting the physical wellbeing of students and adults in schools, by maintaining safe and secure school buildings.
 They must be prepared to respond to crises, and may face challenges such as bullying and the threat of gun violence.

 Respondents reported their schools or districts have made progress on this challenge

 - Engaging parents in conversation and learning about trauma, mental health, and related issues is one approach several districts are taking.
 Some are also engaging community partners, especially where many parents are not English speakers or have other cultural differences where talking about mental health may seem more difficult.

 - One district is incorporating wellness and mental health into the college counseling process, so that students are selecting colleges where they can not only succeed academically but can succeed in all areas.

-- Another district shared how they survey students on mental health issues, and try to use that data to help all adults increase their awareness of what’s going on.
-They are working to create a new baseline in which the first inclination is not to discipline a child by removing them from the classroom, but to ask, “Where are we, and how I can de-escalate this situation?”
+- Another district shared how they survey students on mental health issues, and try to use that data to help all adults increase their awareness of what’s going on and create a new baseline in which“the first inclination is not to throw the child out of the situation, not to discipline them out...but what can [they] do...to say, “Where are we, and how I can de-escalate this situation?”

 Trauma topic page - From Digital Promise, an introduction and key findings from the research on childhood trauma, including links to additional resources.